 Introduced for the first time in 2019, this short answer question is a valuable invitation to reveal where you’ve been most impactful with both substance and specificity (you’ll do well not to consider it optional).
 Behind this question is Stanford GSB’s belief that past behavior is the best predictor of future potential.
 It’s very likely your examples will appear in other parts of the application: a bullet on the resume, a story used to support the recommendation – even on the application itself, which asks you to talk about your “most significant accomplishment” for each job.
 The best Stanford GSB essay examples all went DEEPER with this question, and didn’t repeat something that may be found elsewhere.
 Your responses need to add value to your overall application.
 They should support the essays and the rest of the application, in highlighting WHY you find each circumstance to be impactful.

 Optional essay 2.
-Tell us about a time within the last three years when your background influenced your participation at work or school.
-(180 words)
+Tell us about a time within the last three years when your background influenced your participation in a situation, interaction, or project.
+(200 words)

-In asking this question, the GSB seeks to uncover the less visible forces that shape candidates’ lives, opportunities, decisions, and achievements.
+This is a slight revision of last year’s question, which posed the question in the context of “in work or school,” and the new wording invites you to draw upon a wider spectrum of situational examples or experiences.
+In this question, the GSB seeks to uncover the less visible forces that shape candidates’ lives, opportunities, decisions, and achievements.
 This optional essay is a way for the admissions committee to recognize the challenges – or privileges – certain applicants face to get to where they are, even when students themselves may not see them as distinctive or noteworthy.
 Like the required essays, answering this question in an authentic and compelling way requires a both substantial introspection and self-awareness.
 It’s a recognition that up and beyond your test scores, college transcripts, and career achievements, prospective students come from different backgrounds that shape both their decisions and actions in invisible ways.
 Similar to the Berkeley Haas optional essay, which made its debut in 2018, it’s a signal that the GSB wants to support the admissions committee’s decision-making by supplying a full and rich understanding of who each applicant truly is.

 This question has always been part of the GSB app, but has been elevated from a field in the app to an optional essay.
 Think of it as a place to talk about an aspect of your life that hasn’t been addressed anywhere else.
 The good news is that it can also take a more lighthearted turn, touching on a sport you’re involved in, your side gig in improv comedy, your training as a concert pianist – and how this has shaped how you show up in the workplace.